Find out how we are supporting quality early years education and childcare for families.

 We have worked closely with London boroughs to produce a common template for their Childcare Sufficiency Assessments.
 We hope this will enable boroughs to effectively intervene in their local markets, provide a more accurate picture of London's childcare provision and help families find the childcare that's right for them.

-To support the completion of Childcare Sufficiency Assessments, we will update the London Datastore to include published early years data at a borough level, including - early years providers and places, take up of the free early entitlement and providers' OFSTED ratings.
-This information will be available soon.
+The London Early Years Datastore supports completion of Childcare Sufficiency Assessments (CSA) by providing data at a borough level including early years providers and places, take up of the free early entitlement and providers' OFSTED ratings.

 Childcare Deposit Loan Scheme